annhanlon/fromkin52/README.md

 <param ve-image
        manifest="https://cdm17272.contentdm.oclc.org/iiif/info/agdm/3028/manifest.json">

 The blue and green sections are designated first and second - or higher grade.
 Yellow and red are areas deemed lower grade and risky for investment.
-Downer College - what is nw UWM - can be seen in a blue section of the map.
+Downer College - what is now UWM - can be seen in a blue section of the map.
 <param ve-image region="7094,5087,1947,1580" manifest="https://cdm17272.contentdm.oclc.org/iiif/info/agdm/3028/manifest.json">

 ## Resistance